 Humidity refers to the amount of moisture that's contained in the air.
-Whenever we talk about "humidity," we usually mean "relative humidity" - the amount of moisture the air contains compared to the maximum amount the air could hold at a specific temperature.
+Whenever we talk about "humidity," we usually mean "relative humidity" (RH) - the amount of moisture the air contains compared to the maximum amount the air can hold at a specific temperature.

 Two ways to combat excess humidity problems are to air-seal crawl spaces and basements, and to run a dehumidifier designed to work well in these areas.
 Learn about dehumidification and solutions that will keep your basement, crawl space, and other areas of your home dry and healthy.